wayneclub/Subtitle-Downloader/README.md

 1. Install https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc
 2. Login Friday Video, and use this plugin download video.friday.tw_cookies.txt (Don't modify anything even the file name)
-3. Put cookie.txt into Subtitle-Downloader/configs/cookies
+3. Put cookie.txt into Subtitle-Downloader/cookies
 4. Make sure the movies or series which you're going to download is playable in your region.

 ## CatchPlay

 1. Install https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc
 2. Login CatchPlay, and use this plugin download catchplay.com_cookies.txt (Don't modify anything even the file name)
-3. Put cookie.txt into Subtitle-Downloader/configs/cookies
+3. Put cookie.txt into Subtitle-Downloader/cookies
 4. Make sure the movies or series which you're going to download is playable in your region.

 ## Now E, Now Player

 1. Install https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc
 2. Login NowE, and use this plugin download nowe.com_cookies.txt (Don't modify anything even the file name)
-3. Copy user-agent from login browser (https://www.whatsmyua.info/) and paste it in Subtitle-Downloader/configs/config.py (USER_AGENT).
+3. Copy user-agent from login browser (https://www.whatsmyua.info/) and paste it in Subtitle-Downloader/user_config.toml (User-Agent).
 The user-agent must be same as login browser user-agent.
-3. Put cookie.txt into Subtitle-Downloader/configs/cookies
+3. Put cookie.txt into Subtitle-Downloader/cookies
 4. Make sure the movies or series which you're going to download is playable in your region.

 ## iq.com

 1. Install https://chrome.google.com/webstore/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc
 2. Use this plugin download iq.com_cookies.txt (Don't modify anything even the file name)
-3. Put cookie.txt into Subtitle-Downloader/configs/cookies
+3. Put cookie.txt into Subtitle-Downloader/cookies
 4. Install NodeJS https://nodejs.org/en/download (Windows install .msi)
 5. Make sure the movies or series which you're going to download is playable in your region.